Monthly Tech-Tip from Tony Hansen SignUp

 Notes

-A high temperature plastic clean buff stoneware mined at Ravenscrag, Sask.
-Many of their low, middle and high temperature buff burning clay bodies are based on this material.
+A high-temperature, fairly clean (low in iron pyrite contamination) buff stoneware having ready-to-use plasticity for modelling and throwing.
+It is mined by Plainsman Clays at Ravenscrag, Sask.
+Many of their low, middle and high temperature buff burning clay bodies employ on this material.
 It is balanced and almost usuable as a cone 10 stoneware straight out of the ground.
+However, it has significant sand content.

 357 Ba ppm